06 June Topics

 Children’s Party – In 1883, the Victoria Hall Disaster left 183 children dead.

-June 17: Indian Princess – In 1631, Arjumand Banu Begum dies while giving birth to her fourteenth child.
+June 17: Indian Princess – In 1631, Arjumand Banu Begum died while giving birth to her fourteenth child.

 Nicole and Ron – In 1994, OJ Simpson was arrested.